DanWBR/dwsim/DWSIM/Assets/readme.txt

 ==================================================

 The full changelog, including code changes and their authors can be viewed at https://github.com/DanWBR/dwsim4/commits/master

+Version 4.0 Update 21

+- [FIX] Fixed writing of Spreadsheet Variables to Flowsheet
+- [FIX] Fixed some unit conversions
+- [CHG] More German translations

 Version 4.0 Cumulative Update 2 (Update 20)